 If blogging helps a person—any person—build expert status, imagine what blogging a book can do for you?
 (For more information on how to blog your business-boosting ebook, read this post.)

 Promotion Based on Platform

-Create a promotion plan filled with creative activities that draws on the fact that your fans know, like and trust you and may, indeed, run out and buy your digital book on a particular day if you ask them to do so.
+Create a promotion plan filled with creative activities that draw on the fact that your fans know, like, and trust you and may, indeed, run out and buy your digital book on a particular day if you ask them to do so.